thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 - For the "AppInit DLLs" part, thanks to <https://pentestlab.blog/2020/01/07/persistence-appinit-dlls/>
 - For the "Scheduled Tasks" part, thanks to <https://pentestlab.blog/2019/11/04/persistence-scheduled-tasks/>
 - For the "LAPS Evasion" part, thanks to <https://malicious.link/post/2017/dump-laps-passwords-with-ldapsearch/>
-- For the "SSP Attack" part, thans to stealthbits.com <https://stealthbits.com/blog/stealing-credentials-with-a-security-support-provider-ssp/>
+- For the "SSP Attack" part, thanks to stealthbits.com <https://stealthbits.com/blog/stealing-credentials-with-a-security-support-provider-ssp/>
+- For the "Ntds.dit file" part, thanks to stealthbits.com <https://attack.stealthbits.com/ntds-dit-security-active-directory>
+- For the "Group Managed Service Accounts" part, thanks to Sean Metcalf <https://adsecurity.org/?p=4367>
+- For the "AdminSDHolder" part, thanks to harmj0y <http://www.harmj0y.net/blog/redteaming/abusing-active-directory-permissions-with-powerview/>
+- For the "Credential Manager" part, thanks to Raj Chandel <https://www.hackingarticles.in/credential-dumping-windows-credential-manager/>

 #### Source Todo